akisaarinen/ccf/documentation.md

 global serialization of actions by a single party (usually the server) and finally what's called operational transformations (OT).

-CCF is based on one of these OT algorithms, which allow users to make instant changes to a local copy of the data, and then provide mechanisms for eventually synchronizing all of these clients in such a way, that intentions of all users are preserved whenever it's possible.
+CCF is based on one of these OT algorithms.
+The main difference between OT and other traditional approacehes is that OT algorithms allow users to make instant changes to a local copy of the data, and then provide mechanisms for eventually synchronizing all of these clients in such a way, that intentions of all users are preserved whenever it's possible.
 Conflict situations are usually merged automatically, even though user interaction could be implemented when necessary.
+This allows us to implement software with very short response times to local changes, while still allowing real-time collaboration with any number of users.

 ### CCF and Jupiter